ska-telescope/ska-mid-cbf-talondx-bist/README.md

 5. On the target device, run `bist.sh -s` to install the BIST systemd service and extract the required BIST bitstream files.
 6. Restart the target device; the BIST will run automatically on boot-up.

-### Using the scripts
+## Using the "./scripts/install.sh" script
-You have the following options for placing the BIST package onto a board/sd-card:
-- Install the BIST package on target board and set it up (end-to-end):<br>
+Install the BIST package on target board and set it up (end-to-end):<br>
-  - `./scripts/install.sh -n my_bist.tar.gz -g -s talon1 -b talon1`<br>
+`./scripts/install.sh -n my_bist.tar.gz -g -s talon1 -b talon1`<br>
+or <br>
-  - `./scripts/install.sh -c 0.1.0 -s talon1 -b talon1`<br>
+`./scripts/install.sh -c 0.1.0 -s talon1 -b talon1`<br>

+## Extra Helper Commands
 - Only generate a local package:<br>`./scripts/install.sh -n my_bist.tar.gz -g`
 - Only download the package from CAR:<br>`./scripts/install.sh -c 0.1.0`
-- Only install the package over network (SCP & SSH):<br>
+- Only trasnfer and unpack the package over network (SCP & SSH):<br>
     - CAR:<br>`./scripts/install.sh -c 0.1.0 -s talon1`
     - LOCAL:<br>`./scripts/install.sh -n my_bist.tar.gz -s talon1`
-- Only install the package if the sd-card is mounted:<br>
+- Only trasnfer and unpack the package if the sd-card is mounted:<br>
     - CAR:<br>`./scripts/install.sh -c 0.1.0 -i /mnt/p2/`
     - LOCAL:<br>`./scripts/install.sh -n my_bist.tar.gz -i /mnt/p2/`

 If end-to-end method is not used, users may then run the `bist.sh <flags>` scripts on the target to verify and install the services themselves.

-## How to Use the on-board "\bin\bist.sh" script
+# Using the on-board "/bin/bist.sh" script

 The package grabbed from CAR (Central Artifact Repository) mirrors the file system of the target talon boards.
 This has been done to simplify the process of deployment, because once the tar.gz package is unpacked at root on a given target talon board, all the necessary files and scripts would be placed at the correct location, granted the structure of this repository was set correctly.